Sparse Checkpointing for Fast and Reliable MoE Training: Background Related Work

 \subsection{How MTBF Affects ETTR}

-ETTR depends on two factors: runtime overhead from checkpointing during fault-free operation and recovery overhead from failures.
+Effective Training Time Ratio (ETTR) depends on two factors: runtime overhead from checkpointing during fault-free operation and recovery overhead from failures.
 Modeling failures as a Poisson process with rate \(\frac{1}{\text{MTBF}}\), ETTR can be approximated by~\cite{fault-tolerance-techniques}: